 In her opening statement, Bryant defined herself as the “underdog” in five previous city elections—indicating that advocacy for a political “level playing field” isn’t always popular.

 Glantz opened by saying his small business ownership has given him “unique qualifications” to lead the city.

 “Listening to what is on the minds of residents has helped reinforced my positive vision of Creve Coeur,” he said.

 Moderator and Creve Coeur Patch editor Gregg Palermo asked the candidates 18 questions submitted by audience members and Patch readers.
-The questions ranged from the 2011 Chick-Fil-A proposal to the possibility of a city center.
+The questions ranged from the 2011 to the possibility of a city center.